 One can easily imagine even a charitable person having his doubts about a person’s repentance after the fourth occasion in one day.
 He would say to himself: Look, I’ve forgiven him three times already but he still has trespassed against me for a fourth time.
 How can I believe that he really repented the first three times?
 Now he comes to me and he says he repents!
 Surely his repentance is not genuine?
 Says Jesus: “Thou shalt forgive him!”

 “As every man is bound to make private confession of his sins to God, praying for the pardon thereof; upon which, and the forsaking of them, he shall find mercy; so, he that scandalizeth his brother, or the church of Christ, ought to be willing, by a private or public confession, and sorrow for his sin, to declare his repentance to those that are offended, who are thereupon to be reconciled to him, and in love to receive him.”Westminster Confession of Faith, Chapter 15 ‘Of Repentance unto Life’, Section 6.

 So what is the godly person going to do?
-It is clear enough what the average person does, for the world is full of envy and revenge.
-The Christian has no choice although they may choose to disobey.
+It is clear enough what the average person does, because the world is full of envy and revenge.
+The Christian has no choice, although they may wrongly choose to disobey.